Hornbake Building South 4110

 – 8-seat reconfigurable space:

-The Digitization Lab is a space for students to gain hands on experience with digitization equipment utilized in the archival field and career.
+The Digitization Lab is a space for students to gain hands-on experience with digitization equipment utilized in the archival field and career.
 Students will explore quality control procedures to digital assets, identifying useful metadata, and evaluating potential candidates for digitization.
-In addition to career specific learning objectives, students will be able to work with a variety of equipment; this enables students to make managerial decisions in regards to the proper equipment to capture the best possible digital image for their candidates.
+In addition to career-specific learning objectives, students will be able to work with a variety of equipment; this enables students to make managerial decisions in regards to the proper equipment to capture the best possible digital image for their candidates.
 Please contact Dr. Kenneth Heger or Mary Kendig to reserve the room or a consultation.

 The following 16 scanners are available for student and faculty use:

-In addition, the digitizationLab has a Windows desktop PC (Dell Optiplex 9020 MT CTO) with three 24” monitors.
+Also, the digitizationLab has a Windows desktop PC (Dell Optiplex 9020 MT CTO) with three 24” monitors.

 Off-campus: UMD Cyberinfrastructure Center at the Rivertech Building